smartcontractkit/mcms/docs/usage/signing-proposals.md

 		return
 	}

 	// 2.
-Get proposal bytes for signature bytes, err := proposal.SigningMessage()
+Create the signable type from the proposal selector := chain_selectors.ETHEREUM_TESTNET_SEPOLIA.Selector
+	backend := backends.SimulatedBackend{}
+	inspectorsMap := make(map[types.ChainSelector]sdk.Inspector)
+	inspectorsMap[types.ChainSelector(selector)] = evm.NewEVMInspector(backend)
+	signable, err := mcms.NewSignable(&mcmsProposal, inspectorsMap)

 	// 3.
-Sign the actual bytes
+Sign the proposal bytes
-	// This should be generated via ledger, using a private key KMS, etc.
+	// This will be done via ledger, using a private key KMS, etc.
-	// For the sake of this example, we will generate a signature using a random private key
+	// For the sake of this example, we will generate a signature using an empty private key signer := mcms.NewPrivateKeySigner(&ecdsa.PrivateKey{})
-	// and then convert it to bytes signedBytes, err := types.NewSignatureFromBytes(bytes[:])
+	// Or using ledger, you can call NewLedgerSigner and provide the derivation path as a parameter
+	// signerLedger := mcms.NewLedgerSigner([]uint32{44, 60, 0, 0, 0})
+	signature, err := signable.Sign(signer)
 	if err != nil {
-		fmt.Println("Error creating signature:", err)
+		fmt.Println("Error signing proposal:", err)
 		return
 	}

 	/// 4.
 Add the signature
-	proposal.AppendSignature(signedBytes)
+	proposal.AppendSignature(signature)
-	fmt.Println("Successfully signed proposal:", proposal) }
+	fmt.Println("Successfully created proposal:", proposal) }

 ```